-Neutrino flavour oscillations have been robustly established by the data from solar, atmospheric, reactor and long baseline neutrino experiments, thus unambiguously proving that neutrinos are massive particles, and \textit{implying the first laboratory departure from the SM of particle physics}.
-For this reason, the Royal Swedish Academy of Sciences decided to award the 2015 Nobel Prize in Physics to Takaaki Kajita and Arthur B.\ McDonald \textit{for the discovery of neutrino oscillations, which shows that neutrinos have mass. [...]
+Neutrino flavor oscillations have been robustly established by the data from solar, atmospheric, reactor and long baseline neutrino experiments, unambiguously proving that neutrinos are massive particles and thus \textit{providing the first laboratory departure from the SM of particle physics}.
+For this reason, the Royal Swedish Academy of Sciences awarded the 2015 Nobel Prize in Physics to Takaaki Kajita and Arthur B.\ McDonald \textit{for the discovery of neutrino oscillations, which shows that neutrinos have mass. [...]
 New discoveries about the deepest neutrino secrets are expected to change our current understanding of the history, structure and future fate of the Universe}, see Refs.~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh,SNO:2001kpb,KamLAND:2002uet,DayaBay:2012fng,T2K:2011ypd}.

-The most economical way to accommodate observations is via the three-neutrino oscillation framework.
-Neutrino oscillations are described by six parameters: two mass squared differences~\footnote{$\Delta m_{ij}^{2} \equiv m_i^2 -m_j^2$} ($\Delta m_{21}^2$ and $\Delta m_{31}^2$), three Euler angles ($\theta_{12}$, $ \theta_{23}$ and $\theta_{13}$) and one Dirac CP phase $\delta_\mathrm{CP}$.
-The neutrino flavour transition probabilities have an oscillatory behavior: the oscillation length is $L\sim 4\pi E/\Delta m^2$ and the amplitude is proportional to the elements of the three-neutrino PMNS mixing matrix in Eq. (\ref{eq:PMNS}).
-Notice that neutrino oscillation physics is only sensitive to the squared mass differences $\Delta m^2_{ij}$ and not to the total neutrino mass scale, as cosmological or direct kinematical searches are.
+The most economical way to accommodate these observations is via the three-neutrino oscillation framework.
+Neutrino oscillations are described by seven parameters: two mass squared differences\footnote{$\Delta m_{ij}^{2} \equiv m_i^2 -m_j^2$} ($\Delta m_{21}^2$ and $\Delta m_{31}^2$), three Euler angles ($\theta_{12}$, $ \theta_{23}$ and $\theta_{13}$), one Dirac CP phase ($\delta_\mathrm{CP}$), and the mass ordering.
+The neutrino flavor transition probabilities have an oscillatory behavior: the oscillation length is $L\sim 4\pi E/\Delta m^2$ and the amplitude is proportional to the elements of the three-neutrino PMNS mixing matrix in Eq. (\ref{eq:PMNS}).
+Notice that the neutrino oscillation physics is only sensitive to the squared mass differences $\Delta m^2_{ij}$ and not to the total neutrino mass scale, as is the case for cosmological or direct kinematic searches.

-Depending on the neutrino energy $E$ and the distance between the source and the detector, $L$, oscillation experiments focus on one or several possible neutrino sources, such that $E/L\sim \Delta m^2$, see Tab.~\ref{tab:exps1}.
+Depending on the neutrino energy ($E$) and the distance between the source and the detector ($L$), oscillation experiments focus on one or several possible neutrino sources, such that $E/L\sim \Delta m^2$, see Tab.~\ref{tab:exps1}.
 Terrestrial (accelerator and reactor) neutrino oscillation experiments are usually further classified as short-baseline experiments (SBL) and long-baseline experiments (LBL).
-SBL experiments are characterized by detection distances $L$ of the order of hundred of meters, while LBL experiments instead make use of distances $L\sim$ several hundred or thousand of kilometers.
+SBL experiments are characterized by detection distances of $L\sim$ one hundred meters to several kilometers, while LBL experiments instead make use of distances $L\sim$ several hundred or thousand of kilometers.